enyo/iris/README.md

 ### Setup build.dart

 Now everything on your server is ready!
-The services are served automatically and are listening for incoming requests.
+The remotes are served automatically and are listening for incoming requests.

-To use these remote services on the client, `iris` generates a library to be used on the client.
+To use these remotes on the client, `iris` generates a library to be used on the client.
 This allows you to have completely typed classes that you can use, with autocompletion and request / return types.